Dysgraphia: Treatment

 Treatment for dysgraphia varies and may include treatment for motor disorders to help control writing movements.
 Helping dysgraphic students overcome writing avoidance and accept the purpose and necessity of writing may be needed.
 The use of occupational therapy can be effective in the school setting, and teachers should be well informed about dysgraphia to aid in carry-over of the occupational therapist's interventions.
 One common form of therapy is the use of Thera-putty, which helps develop dexterity.
 Treatments may address impaired memory or other neurological problems.
 Some physicians recommend that individuals with dysgraphia use computers to avoid the problems of handwriting.
-Speech-to-text programs have also been suggested as a potential treatments for dysgraphia.
+Speech-to-text programs have also been suggested as a potential treatment for dysgraphia.
 Speech-recognition technologies are used in two ways: dictation and computer control.
 As a dictation tool, spoken words are translated into written text; the student speaks the words into a microphone and the words are typed.
 The computer-control tool allows students to control the computer and software applications by speaking commands.
 If students are going to use speech-recognition software, they need to use consistent, clear speech.
 The use of computers also allows patients to experiment with different ergonomic keyboards.
 Today, there are many alternative keyboards for consideration.
-There are keyboards with enlarged and/or alphabetically arranged letters; there are key boards that are ergonomically designed; and there are mini keyboards for students who have a limited range of motion.
+There are keyboards with enlarged and/or alphabetically arranged letters; there are keyboards that are ergonomically designed; and there are mini keyboards for students who have a limited range of motion.
 Dysgraphia can sometimes be partially overcome with appropriate and conscious effort and training.